-Atlas, Total Waters, and Maps
+2.1 Atlas, Total Waters, and Maps

 Table 2.1 provides a general view of the District's resources.
 Figure 2.1 provides a graph of the District's monthly and yearly total rainfall.
-The National Weather Service rain gauge site at Washington Reagan National Airport is the official source for the District's rainfall totals, which were above average for 2016 and 2017.
-Figures 2.2 and 2.3 present monthly and yearly mean flow data for the Anacostia and Potomac Rivers, from 2016 to 2017 (Source: United States Geological Survey).
-Appendix 2.1 provides a map outlining the major watersheds within the District.
+The National Weather Service rain gauge site at Ronald Reagan Washington National Airport is the official source for the District's rainfall totals, which were above average for 2016 and 2017.
+Figures 2.2 and 2.3 present monthly and yearly mean flow data for the Anacostia and Potomac Rivers from 2016 to 2017 (Source: United States Geological Survey).
+Appendix 2.1 Major District of Columbia Watersheds provides a map outlining the major watersheds within the District.